GabrielJSuarez/ror_capstone/README.md

 #FEATURES:

+- New projects can be associated with an existing group from the project creation page
 - Projects with a group associated will have the first group (that has the association) image
 - Projects without a group will have a placeholder image
 - You can see all projects from all users associated in the group info.

+#ADDED FEATURES:

+- List of all users in User meny, you can see all the projects created by each user by clicking on them
+- You can edit and delete Projects
+- Ypu can edit and delete Groups

 # PREVIEW: